This quick and easy Hunan Chicken stir fry recipe pairs juicy chicken and tender vegetables with the best sweet and spicy Hunan Sauce!

 - Mise en Place: This French cooking term means “everything in its place,” and it’s super helpful to remember when making stir-fry!
-Having all of your ingredients chopped, measured, and ready to go makes the cooking process a breeze.
+Having all of your ingredients chopped, measured, and ready to go before cooking makes the process a breeze.

-- Hot Wok: Or skillet, of course.
-Here’s the thing about stir-fry—to get the ingredients tender and perfectly cooked, you need to have the pan nice and hot.
-The ingredients should sizzle (and keep sizzling) when they hit the oil.
+- Hot Wok: Here’s the thing about stir-fry—to get the ingredients tender and perfectly cooked, you must have the pan nice and hot.
+The ingredients should sizzle and keep sizzling when they hit the oil.

 How to Store and Reheat Leftovers

 To store leftovers, place everything in an airtight container and refrigerate for up to three days.
 I advise you not to freeze Hunan Chicken once it’s all cooked together because the vegetables will get mushy due to the sauce.
 To reheat, place leftovers in a covered skillet and heat on low until just heated through.
 Do not overcook.

 More Takeout-Style Recipes

 - 30 Minute Skinny Cashew Chicken

 - Chicken Chow Mein